Optimal transport and dynamics of expanding circle maps acting on measures: Abstract

 \section{Abstract}

-In this article we compute the derivative of the action on probability measures of a expanding circle map at its absolutely continuous invariant measure.
+In this article we compute the derivative of the action on probability measures of an expanding circle map at its absolutely continuous invariant measure.
 The derivative is defined using optimal transport: we use the rigorous framework set up by N. Gigli to endow the space of measures with a kind of differential structure.

 It turns out that $1$ is an eigenvalue of infinite multiplicity of this derivative, and we deduce that the absolutely continuous invariant measure can be deformed in many ways into atomless, nearly invariant measures.
+As a consequence, we obtain counter-examples to an infinitesimal version of Furstenberg's conjecture.

 We also show that the action of standard self-covering maps on measures has positive metric mean dimension.